ubc-library-rc/qgis-walkability/content/process.md

 {: .note}

 ---
-*Until specified, all output files can be temporary files.*
+*Until specified, all geoprocessing may be run with outputs left as temporary files.*

 <!-- *1*{: .circle .circle-purple}  **Process street-network: get intersections** -->
 <br>